Do Antidepressants Affect Sex Drive?

 Bupropion, known by the brand name Wellbutrin, is another, more “sex friendly” option while other, older medications, including TCAs (tricyclic antidepressants) and MAOIs (Monoamine oxidase inhibitors) are less frequently prescribed.

 SSRIs and SNRIs are notorious for causing sexual side effects in women – which is why antidepressants and sex drive issues are typically linked.
-This includes difficulty becoming aroused (experiencing less lubrication or vaginal dryness), and/or trouble staying aroused, lowered sex drive, difficulty reaching orgasm or absence of orgasm altogether.
+As mentioned earlier, this can include difficulty becoming aroused (experiencing less lubrication or vaginal dryness), and/or trouble staying aroused, lowered sex drive, difficulty reaching orgasm or absence of orgasm altogether.

 SSRIs and SNRIs may also worsen pre-existing sexual difficulties or cause new dysfunction.
 One study published in Psychiatric Annals reported sexual dysfunction in 45% of people with untreated depression and in 63% of those who are treated with antidepressants, suggesting medication may increase the potential for sexual side effects such as low sex drive or libido.4

-Tying issues with sex drive to antidepressants is tricky.
+Tying sexual side effects to antidepressant use in women is tricky.
 Many women who are depressed are already suffering with sexual complaints, including low sex drive, before prescription treatment begins.
 Some women with depression also do not report trouble with sexual function from the onset, which can cause statistics to be skewed.
 Practitioners should assess sexual function prior to administering antidepressant medications to help tease out any existing concerns or symptoms.

-Are There Any Antidepressants That Have Less Sexual Side Effects?
+Are There Any Antidepressants That Have Less Sexual Side Effects in Women?

 Who is Most at Risk for Sexual Side Effects While on Antidepressants?

-How to Manage the Side Effects of Antidepressants on Sex Drive
+How to Manage Sexual Side Effects of Antidepressants in Women

 In many cases, a watch-and-wait approach works.
-In other words, decreased sex drive while on antidepressants, along with other sexual side effects, may diminish over time.
-Alternatively, dosing can be decreased, or timing of administration can be altered to allow for improved sexual function.
+In other words, decreased sex drive while on antidepressants, along with other sexual side effects experienced by women, may diminish over time.
+Alternatively, antidepressant dosing can be decreased, or timing of administration can be altered to allow for improved sexual function.
 Occasionally, an alternate or additional medication (such as bupropion) will be prescribed, as mentioned.
-Therapy and counseling are treatment options that, combined with medication, may allow for lower dosing, over time.
+Therapy and counseling are treatment options that, when combined with medication, may allow for lower dosing, over time.
 Altering the sexual repertoire and adding novelty may also help to minimize or overcome antidepressant related sexual side effects.

 Hear what advice Bonafide Chief Medical Officer, Dr. Alyssa Dweck, has about how to enhance libido and sexual satisfaction during and after menopause, below.